Shailean/portfolio/school-projects/2-financial-lit-mortgages/README.md

 # Financial Literacy Game
-In this project, I had to create a game to show proficieny in Python conditionals.
+In this project, I had to create a game to show proficiency in Python conditionals.

 <br>